viper-adnan/Warez/README.md

 ## Social Media Alternatives
-- [Framapiaf](https://anonym.to/?https://framapiaf.org/about/) Mastodon instance of [Framasoft](https://anonym.to/?https://framasoft.org), a nonprofit organization focusing on free-software alorisation.
+- [Framapiaf](https://anonym.to/?https://framapiaf.org/about/) - Mastodon instance of [Framasoft](https://anonym.to/?https://framasoft.org) - A nonprofit organization focusing on free-software alorisation.
-- [Mamot](https://anonym.to/?https://mamot.fr/about/) Mastodon instance of the [La Quadrature du Net](https://anonym.to/?https://www.laquadrature.net/en/), a French advocacy group that promotes digital rights and freedoms of citizens.
+- [Mamot](https://anonym.to/?https://mamot.fr/about/) - Mastodon instance of the [La Quadrature du Net](https://anonym.to/?https://www.laquadrature.net/en/) - A French advocacy group that promotes digital rights and freedoms of citizens.
 - [Mastodon](https://anonym.to/?https://joinmastodon.org/) - Mastodon is an open-source self-hosted, federated social media networking service.
 - [MeWe](https://anonym.to/?https://mewe.com/) - Google+ replacement.
 - [Movim](https://anonym.to/?https://freedif.org/movim-the-decentralized-social-network) - Movim is a social network, based on XMPP, with Chat and chatrooms, news & communities features.